Joel Sherman (sportswriter)

-Joel Sherman is a sportswriter for the New York Post.
+Joel Sherman (born March 17/18, 1964) is a sportswriter for the New York Post.
 He is also a baseball insider with MLB Network and co-hosts with Jon Heyman the baseball podcast The Show.

+Early life

-He was born and raised in Canarsie in Brooklyn, New York.
+Sherman was born and raised in Canarsie in Brooklyn, New York.
 He graduated from NYU in 1985.

 Sherman worked for both the in-house Washington Square News and the UPI while at NYU.

+Career

-Sherman joined the New York Post in 1989, and served as a beat writer writing about the New York Yankees from 1989 to 1995.
+Sherman joined the New York Post in 1989 as an intern and later served as a beat writer writing about the New York Yankees from 1989 to 1995.
+Since 1996 he has served as the paper's national baseball columnist.
+He also writes a column called "Joel Sherman's 3 Things" for the paper.

 In 2013, Sherman joined MLB Network as an insider.
+In this role he frequently appears on shows like MLB Now and MLB Central.

 Sherman has been a voter for the National Baseball Hall of Fame since 1998.
+He appears on MLB Network's annual Hall of Fame election day coverage.

+In 2006, he wrote Birth of a Dynasty: Behind the Pinstripes with the 1996 Yankees.

+Personal life

+Sherman is Jewish.
+He married Jillian Schwelder in 1992 and they have two children.